rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts/index.md

 aggregate outbound bandwidth across all attached networks), and disk I/O that you assign when you configure a server.
-For example, the **512MB Standard Instance** server flavor corresponds to 1 vCPU, 512 MB RAM, 20 GB system disk, 80 Mb/s network, and Good disk I/O.
+For example, the **512MB Standard Instance** server flavor corresponds to 1 vCPU, 512 MB RAM, 20 GB system disk, 80 Mb/s network, and good disk I/O.

 #### Server networks